klimbeta/klimbeta/docs/reference/Scoring/Difficulty/MoveDifficulty/MoveRisk.md

 # Move Risk

 ## Definition

+- Probability
-Move Risk is about a move's probability of success, not risk of injury. **There should be no risk of injury while climbing**
+    - Move Risk is about a move's probability of success, not risk of injury. **There should be no risk of injury while climbing**
+    - Improbable, Remote, Occasional, Probable, Frequent

 Risky Moves have a small margin for error.